NSDC sanctions against Ukrainian citizens: Criticism

 On 14 February 2025, Ukrainian human rights organizations issued a joint statement regarding the imposition of personal sanctions against Petro Poroshenko, Kostyantyn Zhevago, Ihor Kolomoyskyi, and Gennadiy Bogolyubov.
 They described the sanctions against opposition politicians and businessmen as an “extrajudicial political crackdown” and a “usurpation of power in the state”.
 The statement was signed by the Kharkiv Human Rights Protection Group, the Ukrainian Helsinki Human Rights Union, the Center for Civil Liberties, the NGO Center for Law Enforcement Activity Research, the “Human and Law” Charitable Foundation, the Human Rights Group “SICH”, the Association of Relatives of Kremlin Political Prisoners, the Ukrainian Institute for Human Rights, the Ukrainian Foundation for Legal Aid, the NGO “Blue Bird”, the Ukrainian section of the International Society for Human Rights, the Human Rights Education House – Chernihiv, the Association of Jewish Organizations and Communities of Ukraine, the Congress of National Communities of Ukraine, the Pylyp Orlyk Institute for Democracy, the NGO “Social Capital”, and the Ternopil City NGO “Adaptive Men’s Center”.

-The international human rights organization Amnesty International has also expressed concern over human rights violations in Ukraine, including the use of sanctions as a “tool of political persecution”.

 Manfred Weber, a German politician and leader of the European People’s Party in the European Parliament, expressed surprise over the sanctions imposed on former president Petro Poroshenko.
 He argued that the decision appeared politically motivated and could undermine national unity during a critical phase of the war.
 Weber called on President Zelenskyy to reconsider the move so as not to damage Ukraine’s pro-European integration course.